Empowering you with knowledge - helping you make the right decisions

 - HMRC will check the claim, and if eligible, pay it to the employer by BACS to a UK bank account.

-- The employer must pay the employee all the grant received for their gross pay.
+- The employer must pay the employee all the grant received.

 For further information contact Ash Sanger or Esther Watton on 0845 217 1377 or use our on-line enquiry form, Ash Sanger is a Director and a Solicitor of England and Wales.